 9. Do we share your data with processors outside of the UK?

 We may sometimes use third party data processors that are located outside of the UK.
 Where we transfer any personal data outside the UK, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the UK GDPR.
 Reasonable steps to include one of the following –

-- Ensure that the territory we are transferring it to has an adequacy decision from the European Commission.
+- Ensure that the territory we are transferring it to has an adequacy decision from the Secretary of State.
 This means that the country has data protection laws equivalent to those in the UK; or

 In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, where we are complying with legal requirements, a court order, or a governmental authority.

 10. How long do we keep your personal data for?